CMHA Get Set & Connect Program

 • The program is designed to foster fun and empowerment.

-• The program is held once a month and based on recreation.
+• Recreational activities are held once a month

-• The program provides opportunities for friendship-building and promotes the growth of peer social networks.
+• Opportunities for friendship-building and the growth of peer social networks

-• This aims to lessen the isolation that young people who are dealing with mental health issues frequently experience.
+• Goal to lessen the isolation that young people who are dealing with mental health issues

 Directions Youth Haven